-The following is a handbook for the operation of Holly Bluff Marina rental houseboats and timeshare houseboats.
+The following is a handbook for the operation of Holly Bluff Marina rental houseboats and Grand Lakefront Resort Club timeshare houseboats.
 We suggest you read this before you take the boat out to familiarize yourself with the boat operation prior to your orientation.
 During the orientation your instructor will briefly go through this handbook to familiarize you with the information located herein.
-We suggest you use this as a guide and if you have any questions, please ask your instructor during the orientation.
+Please use this as a guide and if you have any questions, ask your instructor during the orientation.
 We have tried to cover most situations you might encounter while underway to make your stay more enjoyable.